 GREPONET 2 STUDY OVERVIEW:

-GREPONET 2 was a retrospective, multicentre study to invesigate the utility of TGR as a novel outcome measurement in NETS.
+GREPONET 2 was a retrospective, multicentre study to investigate the utility of TGR as a novel outcome measurement in NETS.
 Lamarca A, et al 2019.
 Greponet 2

 Patients had been diagnosed with grade 1 or grade 2 NETs in the pancreas or the small bowel; diagnosed with advanced stages at study entry (n=127).
 Lamarca A, et al 2019.
 Greponet 2